Skip to main content

 Malcolm McCullough, Professor of Architecture, University of Michigan

 Of all the topics of interest to the digital humanities, the network has received little attention among digital humanities proponents.
-Yet, we live in a networked society: texts, sound, ideas, people, movements, consumerism, protest movements, politics, entertainment, academia, and other
+Yet, we live in a networked society: texts, sound, ideas, people, movements, consumerism, protest movements, politics, entertainment, academia, and other items circulate in networks that come together and break apart at various moments.
+While there

 By Sarah Geegan, Amanda Osborn